bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - `NOT` (`~`): unary operator for a logical NOT.

+#### Other Operators

+These are other PyDough operators that are not necessarily used as functions:

+- `SLICE`: operator used for string slicing, with the same semantics as Python string slicing.
+If `s[a:b:c]` is done, that is translated to `SLICE(s,a,b,c)` in PyDough, and any of `a`/`b`/`c` could be absent.
+Currently, PyDough does not support negative indices or providing step values other than 1.

 #### Scalar Functions

 These functions must be called on singular data as a function.